r57zone/X360Advance/README.md

 ![](https://user-images.githubusercontent.com/9499881/60760041-9aae2a80-a03f-11e9-81a0-e87cf84a0660.png)

 Also can make just one wire using a USB hub.
-The [USB hub like on photo](http://ali.pub/3ixx9v) has a small board and can be placed inside the gamepad.
+The [USB hub](http://alii.pub/6d2ngp) has a small board and can be placed inside the gamepad.

 ![](https://user-images.githubusercontent.com/9499881/60759864-dc89a180-a03c-11e9-8bf4-d0b84894c0e1.png)